Emlenton, Pennsylvania

 Emlenton is a borough in Clarion and Venango counties in the U.S. state of Pennsylvania.
 The population was 625 at the 2010 census.
 Of these, 617 were in Venango County, and eight were in Clarion County.
 The borough is home to the Emlenton Bridge on I-80, which spans the Allegheny River.

 History

-Emlenton is named for Emlen, the wife of John T. Sherer, one of its founders.
+Emlenton is named for Hannah Emlen Fox, the wife of Joseph Mickle Fox, one of its founders and original land owner.

 The Emlenton Historic District was added to the National Register of Historic Places in 1997.

+Since 1979, Emlenton has been home to Kobzarska Sich an annual intensive two-week Ukrainian Bandura music camp along the banks for the Allegheny River.
+The camp was founded and run for many years by renowned composer Hryhory Kytasty, who was posthumously rewarded the title of Hero of Ukraine by President Viktor Yushchenko in 2008.

 Geography

-According to the United States Census Bureau, the borough has a total area of 1.52 km2, of which 0.01 km2, or 0.77%, is water.
+According to the U.S. Census Bureau, the borough has a total area of 1.52 km2, of which 0.01 km2, or 0.77%, is water.